-In the steppe of Black Sea coast between the mouth of the Danube and the Ingulets River, sites of Hrenennyky culture based on economy of hunting for a tour and a horse.
+In the steppe of the Black Sea coast between the mouth of the Danube and the Ingulets River, sites of Hrenennyky culture based on the economy of hunting for a tour and a horse.
 The genetic roots of this Late-Mesolithic culture lurk in the Balkans.
-In contrast, the other Late-Mesolithic culture, Janislawice, common in Poland, between the Vistula and the Niemen Rivers, has its roots in western culture of Late Maglemeze.
-Sites of this culture reaches Dnieper basin (ZALIZNIAK L.L.
+In contrast, the other Late-Mesolithic culture, Janislawice, common in Poland, between the Vistula and the Niemen Rivers, has its roots in the western culture of Late Maglemeze.
+Sites of this culture reach the Dnieper basin (ZALIZNIAK L.L.
 1995-3: 6-8).

-Spreading Neolithic and Chalcolithic cultures from the Near East through the Balkans and Caucasus into Europe..
+Spreading Neolithic and Chalcolithic cultures from the Near East through the Balkans and the Caucasus into Europe..

 The map is compilated on basis of "Atlas for History" [BERTHOLD LOTHAR (Leiter).
 1973.
 4.II].

-The map gives overview of the spread of the Neolithic and Chalcolithic cultures from the Near East through the Balkans and Caucasus into Europe.
+The map gives an overview of the spread of the Neolithic and Chalcolithic cultures from the Near East through the Balkans and the Caucasus into Europe.

 In the VI mill.
-BC there was a number of individual cultures on the Balkan peninsula and in the region of the lower Danube which had common Near Eastern roots.
+BC there were a number of individual cultures on the Balkan peninsula and in the region of the Lower Danube which had common Near Eastern roots.
 The first farmers and herdsmen came to the area from the Dniester River till the Lower Don from the south-west, and partly, perhaps, from the Caucasus (BROMLEY Yu.V., 1986, 292).
 Actually, these newcomers were the creators of the first Neolithic cultures in Eastern Europe.
-During their spread in the direction to the Carpathian Basin in the 5th mill BC, when farming and pastoral tribes were first settled here, occurred gradual transition from the Mesolithic to the Neolithic (HERRMANN JOACHIM , 1982, 43).
+During their spread in the direction to the Carpathian Basin in the 5th mill BC, when farming and pastoral tribes were first settled here, occurred gradual transition from the Mesolithic to the Neolithic (HERRMANN JOACHIM, 1982, 43).

-… large process of neolithisation of the Right-Bank Ukraine by Balkan-Danubian migrants was was started by Grebenyky people mid VII mill.
+… large process of neolithisation of Right-Bank Ukraine by Balkan-Danubian migrants was started by Grebenyky people mid-VII mill.
 BC, which stimulant could be likely transgression of the Black Sea.
-The moving speed of Neolithic settlers to the Right-Bank Ukraine was largely depended on that, what was the onset of the sea – a sudden or gradual.
-That is, if it was intensive migration or gradual infiltration among the local hunters and fishermen, but future research, including the Black Sea transgressions may answer (ibid, 11).
+The moving speed of Neolithic settlers to Right-Bank Ukraine was largely depended on that, what was the onset of the sea – a sudden or gradual.
+That is if it was intensive migration or gradual infiltration among the local hunters and fishermen, but future research, including the Black Sea transgressions, may answer (ibid, 11).

-Migration of Proto-Neolithic and Early-Neolithic population during the second half of VII – beginning of VI millennium BC., maybe partly stimulated Early-Atlantic transgression of the Black Sea.
+Migration of Proto-Neolithic and Early-Neolithic population during the second half of VII – the beginning of VI millennia BC., maybe partly stimulated Early-Atlantic transgression of the Black Sea.

 Original of the map (ibid, 10.
 Fig. 4) was colored by the author.
-The dark blue color shiws waters of the Black Sea in the early Holocene, blue is flooding land.
+The dark blue color shows waters of the Black Sea in the early Holocene, blue is flooding the land.